-Roasted red peppers are very versatile and can be used whole (in strips) or made into a purée.
+Roasted red peppers are super versatile.
+They can be used whole (in strips) or made into a purée.
 The purée can be served alone as a dip or spread or can be incorporated into other purées.

 As a garnish or topping

 Served in whole pieces or strips, they can be used to garnish and add flavor to all sorts of foods.
-I especially love them in sandwiches and hamburgers when paired with roasted eggplant.
+I especially love adding strips of roasted red peppers with roasted eggplant on hamburgers and sandwiches.
+You must try it!
 The combination is divine.

 Try them in/on: